 - When the pressure releases from cooker add tempering into the rice.

 - Mix them gently and serve hot with crunchy papads.

-- If you do not have vengaya vadagam, you can add sauteed chopped shallots along with curry leaves.
+- If you do not have vengaya vadagam, you can add chopped shallots along with curry leaves while tempering.

 - I have used rice & lentil in the ratio of 3:1, if you like you can also try at 2:1 also.

-- You can also add a handful of moringa (drumstick) leaves before adding salt.
+- We can also add a handful of moringa (drumstick) leaves before adding salt.